GLEIF Published the Quarterly Global LEI System Business Report Covering the Third Quarter of 2020

 LEI issuance and LEI growth potential: State of play

-At the end of the third quarter of 2019, the total LEI population exceeded 1.44 million.
-Approximately 41,000 LEIs were issued in this period.
-This represents a quarterly growth rate of 2.9% in the third quarter.
+At the end of the third quarter of 2020, the total LEI population was over 1.65 million.
+More than 48,000 LEIs were issued during this quarter, compared to approximately 61,000 in the previous quarter.
+This represents a quarterly growth rate of 3.3% (previous quarter: 4%).
+The drop of new issuance was primarily driven by the summer holiday season in EU jurisdictions.

 Competition in the Global LEI System

 The report identifies the least and most competitive markets of those with more than 1,000 LEIs, based on the number of LEI issuers providing services in the jurisdiction.
-In the third quarter of 2019, Italy, the Netherlands, Spain, Finland and the Czech Republic were the five least competitive markets in descending order.
-The five most competitive, also in descending order, were Romania, Lithuania, Portugal, Malta and Bulgaria.
+In the third quarter of 2020, China, the Netherlands, the Czech Republic, Spain and Italy were the five least competitive markets in descending order.
+The five most competitive, also in descending order, were Lithuania, Romania, Portugal, Latvia and Malta.

 LEI renewal rates